apache/activemq-artemis/docs/user-manual/en/mqtt.md

 to avoid filling the logs with potentially hundreds of megabytes of unhelpful information.

+## Custom Client ID Handling

+The client ID used by an MQTT application is very important as it uniquely identifies the application.
+In some situations broker administrators may want to perform extra validation or even modify incoming client IDs to support specific use-cases.
+This is possible by implementing a custom security manager as demonstrated in the `security-manager` example shipped with the broker.

+The simplest implementation is a "wrapper" just like the `security-manager` example uses.
+In the `authenticate` method you can modify the client ID using `setClientId()` on the `org.apache.activemq.artemis.spi.core.protocol.RemotingConnection` that is passed in.
+If you perform some custom validation of the client ID you can reject the client ID by throwing a `org.apache.activemq.artemis.core.protocol.mqtt.exceptions.InvalidClientIdException`.

 ## Wildcard subscriptions

 MQTT addresses are hierarchical much like a file system, and they use a special